Welcome to Advantech Digital

 Advantages and Challenges of JIT Manufacturing

 While JIT manufacturing offers benefits such as reduced waste, improved efficiency, and lower costs, it also comes with potential risks and drawbacks.
+Unlike traditional mass production methods, which typically utilize push inventory strategies leading to inefficiencies such as overproduction and excess inventory, JIT aims to eliminate waste and enhance production flexibility based on real customer demand.

 Small businesses that generate consistent sales but experience periods of low inventory, such as: